DigitalPublishingToolkit/Money-Lab-Reader/docs/5_1-Maurer-Swartz.md

 banks affirmed the position of the state in monetary policy and banking.
 It also facilitated free exchange, with an infrastructure for producing and distributing cash but no central record of how that cash was being used.
-In the Simmel story, this is anonymized and dehierarchized money.
+In the Simmel story, this is anonymized and de-hierarchized money.
 Viviana Zelizer, Jane Guyer, and others, however, have shown how people took that deracinated money and reinserted it into relations of rank.[^12]